Equity, Diversity, and Inclusion

 JEDI Council:

-Main Street Theater’s JEDI Council consists of a group of four community professionals not connected with MST who meet monthly with our Executive Artistic Director and Theater for Youth Artistic Director to advise and assess both situations that may arise with personnel and guide us toward implementing better practices.
+Main Street Theater’s JEDI Council consists of a group of three community professionals not connected with MST who meet monthly with our Executive Artistic Director and Theater for Youth Artistic Director to advise and assess both situations that may arise with personnel and guide us toward implementing better practices.

 Brandon Mack (he/him) is an activist, organizer, angelic troublemaker, and entrepreneur.
 He is the founder/owner of B.Mack Strategies, LLC, a consulting company that provides education and training related to Equity, Inclusion, and Diversity., college admission consulting, political consulting, dialogue and meeting facilitation services, and public speaking services.
 Mack has worked on EID issues in higher education, the arts, and government for over 15 years.
 He is a recognized activist and community advocate focusing on issues related to Education, Racial Justice, and LGBTQ+ issues.
 Mack holds a Bachelor of Arts in Sociology from Rice University, a Master’s in Higher Education Administration & Supervision from the University of Houston, and is currently working on a Doctorate in Higher Education Leadership & Policy studies from the University of Houston.
 His research focuses on student support services for LGBTQ+ students at Historically Black Colleges & Universities.